 Federal law requires that an employee who performs military service of any nature may retain reemployment rights for up to five years.
 In addition, the five-year period may be extended when the military service includes training requirements or involuntary active duty.
 The employee must be reemployed in the same position or, if the service was for more than 90 days, a position with similar pay, status, and seniority.
 Moreover, a returning veteran is entitled to the seniority and benefits determined by the seniority that she or he had at the beginning of the military leave, plus any additional seniority and benefits that would have been attained had the veteran remained continuously employed.
 An employer may not terminate the employment of a reinstated employee, except for cause, for six months if the military service was for more than 30 days or for one year if service was for more than 180 days.

 Employers should be aware that changes to the FMLA that became effective in January 2009 greatly expanded military leave.
-For more information, see Chapter 18: Military leave.
+For more information, see Military leave.

 The handbook should reserve to the employer the right to search and survey the premises of the company.
 The employer should also reserve the right to monitor emails, Internet usage, voicemail, and all computer systems belonging to the company.
 In addition, employers should consider social networking policies that set out limitations for employees when mentioning their employer or co-workers in a blog or other social networking site with respect to certain specific areas on private blogs.
 Social media policies are highly regulated by the National Labor Relations Board (NLRB); therefore, employers must be very careful not to draft a policy that restricts social media use too broadly.
 The policy should restrict employees from discussing confidential information, or trade secret information.
 In addition, under recent interpretations of social media policies made by the NLRB, employee handbooks must be careful not to restrict employees from discussing (even negatively) the company, their co-workers, or the company’s competitors online.

 Instant messaging or texting policies are also important if an employer wishes to limit the time that employees spend texting while at work, or the content of text messages (such as prohibiting sexual harassment through text messages).
-See Chapter 29: Privacy rights and Chapter 32: The Internet and social media.
+See Privacy rights and Social media.